Guilhermedonada/react-get-weather/README.md

-APp to get the local weather.
+APP to get the local weather.

 Create account -> OpenWeather website
 Get the key.